get-dx/backstage-plugin/README.md

 > See the Components section below for other components offered.

-## DX Core Components
+## DX Reporting Components

-We export a few Dashboard pages, as well as the individual components that make up the dashboards so you can render them wherever you like.
+We export a few report pages, as well as the individual components that make up the reports so you can render them wherever you like.

 They can be rendered on both `Component` and `Group` entity pages.